Induced replication and the assessment of models: Broad formulation

 The following initial discussion considers model adequacy in terms of a confidence set for the parameter $\psi$, before introducing in \S \ref{secEstimateParam} a more powerful approach mirroring that in Example \ref{exIntro}.

-A simple way to construct an $\alpha$-level confidence set for the interest parameter $\psi$ under correct specification of the model is to use Fisher's method for combining $p$-values \citep{Fisher1932}, commonly used in meta analysis.
-The resulting confidence set is
+A simple way to assess joint compatibility of the model and a parameter value $\psi_0$ is by Fisher's method for combining $p$-values \citep{Fisher1932}, whose traditional use is in meta analysis.
+Specifically, with $G_{2m}$ the distribution function of a $\chi^2$ random variable with $2m$ degrees of freedom, the two-tailed $p$-value is $2\min\{p(\psi_0), 1-p(\psi_0)\}$, where $p(\psi_0):=G_{2m}(-2\sum \log U_j(\psi_0))$.
+The resulting $\alpha$-level confidence set for the interest parameter $\psi$ under correct specification of the model is

-where $G_{2m}$ is the distribution function of a $\chi^2$ random variable with $2m$ degrees of freedom.
+If the confidence set is empty at a chosen level $\alpha$, that casts doubt on the adequacy of the model.
 The use of Fisher's statistic in \eqref{eqConfSet} is convenient for analytic calculations of power because the expectation and variance of $R = -\log U$ simplify, by integration by parts, to

 where $F_U$ is the distribution function of $U$.